xzLcan/CusConcept/README.md

 ```

 ## Training
 Create a new folder that contains an image.
 For example, download [our dataset](https://drive.google.com/drive/folders/1XvPE-UOwkYM7gVVTj9PlcoTQPKKaRbLn?usp=drive_link) and put it under the root path.
 You can change `--train_data_dir` in bash file `scripts/run.sh` to the image path.
-You can specify `--output_dir` to save the checkpoints.
+You can specify `--output_dir` to save the checkpoints and generated images.

 When the above is ready, run the following to start training:
 ```